Online Competitive Influence Maximization: Frequentist Regret Approach

 \subsection{OCIM-ETC Algorithm}

-In this section, we propose an Online Competitive Influence Maximization Explore-Then-Commit (OCIM-ETC) algorithm.
-It has two advantages: first, it does not need the new offline oracle discussed in Sec.~\ref{sec:OCIM-OFU}; second, it requires less observations of edges than OCIM-TS and OCIM-OFU: instead of the observations of all triggered edges, i.e., $\tau$, OCIM-ETC only needs the observations of all direct out-edges of seed nodes.
+In this section, we propose an OCIM Explore-Then-Commit (OCIM-ETC) algorithm.
+It has two advantages: first, it does not need the new offline oracle discussed in Sec.~\ref{sec:OCIM-OFU}; and second, it requires fewer observations than our other algorithms: instead of the observations of all triggered edges, i.e., $\tau$, it only needs the observations of all direct out-edges of seed nodes.

-Like other ETC-type algorithms~\cite{garivier2016explore}, OCIM-ETC divides total $T$ rounds into two phases: exploration phase and exploitation phase.
-In the exploration phase, our goal is to choose each node as the seed node of $A$ for $N$ times.
-Notice that in each round we can choose $k$ nodes as $S_A$, so the exploration phase totally takes $\lceil nN/k \rceil$ rounds.
-In each round, we take $k$ nodes that have not been chosen for $N$ times as $S_A$ and denote their direct out-edges as $\tau_{\text{direct}}$; we observe the outcome of edge $i$ for all $i \in \tau_{\text{direct}}$ and update its empirical mean $\hat{\mu}_i$.
-In the exploitation phase, we take $S_B^{(t)}$ and $\hat{\mu}_i$'s as inputs of the offline oracle $\mathcal{O}$ mentioned in Sec.~\ref{sec:model}, get the output action $S^{\mathcal{O},(t)}$, then play it for round $t$.
-Notice that for tie-breaking rule $A<B$, in each round, we also need the observations of direct out-edges of $S_B^{(t)}$, since it is impossible to observe these edges by choosing nodes in $S_B^{(t)}$ as the seed nodes of $A$.
-We give the frequentist regret bound of OCIM-ETC. \begin{restatable}{theorem}{thmOverETC} The OCIM-ETC algorithm has the following regret bounds (with $\tilde{C}$ defined in Theorem~\ref{thm:TPM}), (1) if $\Delta^{(T)}_{\min} > 0$, when $N = \max\left\{1, \frac{2 \tilde{C}^2 m^2}{(\Delta^{(T)}_{\min})^2}\ln(\frac{kT(\Delta^{(T)}_{\min})^2}{ \tilde{C}^3 m})\right\}$, we have a distribution-dependent bound
+Like other ETC algorithms~\citep{garivier2016explore}, OCIM-ETC divides the $T$ rounds into two phases: an exploration phase and an exploitation phase.
+In the exploration phase, it chooses each node as the seed node of $A$ for $N$ times.
+The exploration phase thus takes $\lceil nN/k \rceil$ rounds.
+In the exploitation phase, it takes $S_B^{(t)}$ and the empirical means $\hat{\mu}_i$ as inputs to the oracle $\mathcal{O}$ mentioned in Sec.~\ref{sec:model}, then plays the output action $S^{\mathcal{O},(t)}$.
+We give its frequentist regret bound. \begin{restatable}{theorem}{thmOverETC} The OCIM-ETC algorithm has the following distribution-independent regret bound (see the Appendix for the distribution-dependent bound) with $\tilde{C}$ defined in Theorem~\ref{thm:TPM}, when $N = (\tilde{C}mk)^{\frac{2}{3}} n^{-\frac{4}{3}} T^{\frac{2}{3}} (\ln T)^{\frac{1}{3}}$,